 Software Utilized

-Exelis ENVI/IDL - preprocess Landsat data through atmospheric corrections and cloud masking
+Exelis ENVI/IDL - Preprocess Landsat data through atmospheric corrections and cloud masking

-ArcGIS v.10.1 - preprocess Landsat imagery, manage field data, process spatial information, and manage model layers for input into LandTrendr
+ArcGIS v.10.1 - Preprocess Landsat imagery, manage field data, process spatial information, and manage model layers for input into LandTrendr

 Project Overview

+80-100 Word Objectives Overview

 This project utilized NASA Landsat 1-8 (MSS, TM, ETM+, and OLI) imagery as inputs to the LandTrendr model to map historical timber harvests.
-The primary objective is to bridge the gaps in knowledge of timber harvest both temporally and spatially by providing new data on the timing, duration, and intensity of timber harvests in Northern Colorado and Southern Wyoming from 1984-2014.
+The primary objective is to bridge the gaps in knowledge of timber harvest, both temporally and spatially, by providing new data on the timing, duration, and intensity of timber harvests in Northern Colorado and Southern Wyoming from 1984-2014.
 By creating a more thorough and comprehensive geographical record of timber harvest history, the results of this project will better inform forest management and future harvesting, while simultaneously improving the understanding of the ecological impacts of forest harvests.

 Abstract